 A protective barrier designed to be worn over the eyes to protect the wearer from exposure to infectious droplets.
-It meets international testing standards for medical grade equipment and is classified under Occupational Health and Safety regulations as PPE.
+It meets international testing standards for medical grade equipment and is referenced by Public Health Ontario, and Health Canada as appropriate PPE in response to COVID-19.